actyralf/atlantis-capstone-template/.github/ISSUE_TEMPLATE/issue_template.md

 ## Acceptance Criteria

-- [ ] Describe every scenarios in detail
+- [ ] Describe every scenario in detail
 - [ ] e.g. all inputs are required, show warning if empty.
 - [ ] ...
       ​